The hilarious tales of 'Murph'

 This story was excerpted from Adam McCalvy's Brewers Beat newsletter.
 To read the full newsletter, click here.
 And subscribe to get it regularly in your inbox.

 MILWAUKEE -- Everybody has a Pat Murphy story.
 Canvas the clubhouse for the best of them, and you’ll hear about a 70-grade sense of humor -- a figure produced from the mind of Murphy himself, using baseball’s 20-80 scouting scale.
-You’ll hear how Murphy, after finally getting a chance to be a full-time manager in the Major Leagues at age 65, made a young Brewers team believe in itself to the tune of 93 regular-season victories and another division crown, making him one of three finalists for the NL Manager of the Year Award to be doled out Tuesday night.
+You’ll hear how Murphy, after finally getting a chance to be a full-time manager in the Major Leagues at age 65, made a young Brewers team believe in itself to the tune of 93 regular-season victories and another division crown, resulting in the NL Manager of the Year Award on Tuesday night.

 And, you’ll hear about jacket snacks.